Centuries of History are waiting for you!

 Since you will be living with a host family, all your meals will be prepared, unless previous arrangements are made.
 This allows you to personally experience the Spanish diet and eating schedule.
 Personal dietary restrictions can be accommodated.
 Be sure to communicate any dietary requirements to COWA’s staff as early as possible to ensure that your needs are met.

 Just 20 minutes outside of Sevilla, the Roman city of Itálica gave the Roman world two emperors: Trajan and Hadrian.
 These days, it is an area of well-preserved Roman ruins, which include the remains of dwellings and a large amphitheater.
 Students will walk inside the amphitheater on the same ground where gladiator competitions took place while spectators looked on from above.

-There are several beautiful beaches along Spain’s southern coast that are a short drive away from Sevilla, and if the weather permits, we will spend an afternoon enjoying one of them.
+There are several beautiful beaches along Spain’s Southern coast that are a short drive away from Sevilla.
+If the weather allows it, we will make a day trip enjoying one of them.